The fast-paced life of an executive can make it hard to prioritize working out. Easy exercises to do at home can make this task a breeze!

 To overcome these perceptions and gain some healthy perspective in the process here are some easy exercises to do at home, before or after work, or whenever you have a few minutes of free time.

-Jumping jacks are good for glutes, hip flexors and quadriceps and you can do them at home, the office, a hotel room, anywhere!
+Jumping jacks are good for the glutes, hip flexors, and quadriceps and you can do them at home, in the office, in a hotel room, or anywhere!
 No equipment is needed, except maybe some supportive tennis shoes.

 Resistance bands are another great choice for executives because they are easily portable.
 Simply stash them in your briefcase, or suitcase while traveling, or keep them next to your bed so you can get in a short workout right when you wake up.

 Try these simple exercises; bicep curl, tricep extension, chest press and bent over rows.
 These exercises are good for the chest, biceps, triceps and upper back; which are muscles executives need to strengthen to prevent slouching while sitting.

 If you choose one strength exercise from this list, choose the plank!
 Planks are great for core strength and stabilization, as well as toning and shaping the muscles of the entire body.

 Start out on hands and knees and place hands firmly on the ground with fingers spread wide for optimal balance.
 Lift knees so that you’re balancing on toes making a long line from the heels to the crown of your head.
 Engage core, breathe evenly and keep shoulders directly over wrists.